Chevron, Transocean face second $11 billion Brazil lawsuit

 The amounts being asked of Chevron and Transocean don’t include unspecified damages being sought by Brazil’s largest oil workers’ union for the same spill or several hundred million dollars of fines already levied against the companies by Brazilian regulators.

-Santos de Oliveira has also filed criminal charges against Chevron, Transocean and 17 of their employees.
+Santos de Oliveira, 47, has also filed criminal charges against Chevron, Transocean and 17 of their employees.
 The charges could carry jail terms of up to 31 years.

 “Everything suggests that we are operating in an environment where there is a huge gap in our legal, institutional and technological ability to deal with and run an offshore oil industry,” Sauer said in an interview.

-The prosecutor’s office also said Tuesday that Santos de Oliveira plans to investigate Brazilian national oil regulator ANP and environmental protection agency Ibama over their handling of the November spill and March leak.
+“Every agency is running off in its own direction, prosecutors, police, regulators alike,” he added.
+“Much like a dog without a master: they either starve or do whatever they like.”

+Sauer said the companies should be punished if wrongdoing is proved, but said he believed the government is even more responsible.

-On March 30, Santos de Oliveira told Reuters he plans to expand his probe to investigate other oil companies in the Campos Basin, the location of the Frade field and the source of about 80 percent of Brazil’s more than 2.6 million barrels a day of oil and natural gas output.
+On March 30, Santos de Oliveira told Reuters he plans to expand his probe to investigate other oil companies in the Campos Basin, the source of about 80 percent of Brazil’s more than 2.6 million barrels a day of oil and natural gas output.

-“This part is aimed right now at trying to prevent accidents from happening in the future,” Santos de Oliveira said.
-“While it is now a civil investigation, if we find evidence of criminal wrongdoing we will file criminal charges.”

-The biggest operator in the Campos Basin is Petrobras, which operates 39 of the 47 producing fields in the region, according to Brazil’s oil regulator, the ANP.
-[ID:nL2E8EUBIC]
+The biggest operator in the Campos Basin is Petrobras (PETR4.SA), Brazil’s state-led oil company, which operates 39 of the 47 producing fields in the region, according to Brazil’s oil regulator, the ANP.

-Other operators in the area include Ango-Dutch Shell (RDSa.L), Brazil’s OGX Petroleo (OGXP3.SA), Spain’s Repsol (REP.MC), Denmark’s Maersk Oil (MAERSKb.CO) and the U.K’s BP.

 Chevron and its partners in Frade, Petrobras (PETR4.SA) and Frade Japao, a Japanese group led by Inpex (1605.T) and Sojitz (2768.T), asked for and received permission to end operations temporarily in that field after the March leak.